 2. Apple Display Connector

 Apple’s proprietary DVI connector combined analog and video signals plus USB and power cords all in one.
-These days, Apple uses standard DVI connectors, but you might find these display connectors on older equipment.
+These days, Apple uses standard DVI connectors, but you might find these display these types of video connectors on older equipment.

 3. AV Multi